 TAP is a protocol dedicated to access relational database tables.
 It uses ADQL (the Astronomical Data Query Language, [RD10]) to query the databases.
 To allow similar queries on all EPN-TAP services, we will assume that the EPNCore data model is implemented in the database as a view (i. e., as a table).
 In order to be accessed through EPN-TAP, all databases must therefore include a view called epn_core, which contains at least all the parameters described in section 4.2.
-The epn_core view mainly contains a list of the "granules" available in the database, typically an entry/line for each data element, and is used as a catalog of the accessible content.
-The parameters describing the granules are mostly related to data description and to the main axes of variation.
+This epn_core view is used as a catalog (or index) of the accessible data in the database.
+The parameters are mostly related to data description and to the main axes of variation.